Enter Bird's Name in Search Box:

 |5" 12.7cm||7.75" 19.7cm||0.35oz 9.9g||Parulidae||Setophaga pensylvanica|

-Distribution: Found from the lower half of Quebec, to James Bay, west across the provinces to British Columbia, south to Missouri, east to Mississippi, north-east to Virginia, to the Atlantic coast, north to all of New Brunswick and Nova Scotia.
+Distribution: Found from the lower half of Quebec to James Bay, west across the provinces to British Columbia, south to Missouri, east to Mississippi, northeast to Virginia and to the Atlantic coast, north to all of New Brunswick and Nova Scotia.
 Spends it winters in Central America.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.